 It is a privilege to be the fourth Principal of Matthew Flinders Anglican College.
 As one of the pre-eminent schools in Queensland, we are proud to provide excellence in education in a co-educational setting.

 All fine schools look to engage the heart and soul, the body and mind.
 One of the very best things about Flinders is the positive climate for learning present throughout our College.
-Students are at the heart of our work, and the breadth and depth of their involvement are extraordinary.
+Students are at the heart of our work, and the breadth and depth of their involvement is extraordinary.
 The staff are professional and dedicated, and demonstrate a shared commitment to our students’ education.

 I am proud of our College and I want Flinders students to be proud too: proud of the community of which they are part; proud of their own and our College’s collective achievements; and proud of the values they take with them when they leave – values that are developed and nurtured in an environment of safety, happiness and mutual respect.